cargo-one/hiring-exercise/fullstack/instructions.md

 # Welcome Fullstack Product Exercise

 ```
 TIMEBOX:    4 hours max.
-We mean it!
+We value quality over quantity and understand that not all features may be completed.
 LANGUAGES:  Javascript
 FRAMEWORKS: Any libraries you want
 ```